rybaier/Rust-crash-course/README.md

 - define using - fn -
     - use snake_case
     - function parameters defined by name : type
-    - use arrow -> to identify return type
+    - use arrow -> to identify return type MUST DO THIS to gain a return value

 ##### Module System